 Note: Due to the heaviness associated with meat, it is best to wait at least 4 weeks after birth before consuming it, with the exception of bone broth.
 For those who can’t do without it and are planning to eat meat anyway, these are the two recommended options during the postpartum period.
 Best in soup form, starting with broth and slowly graduating to actually eating the pieces of meat in the soup.

 Chicken – is grounding and nourishing, and can be used as a medicine for building strength after birth.
 The dark meat of chicken has both a heavy oil and fat content, which is particularly grounding and nourishing after birth.

-Fish – lighter than poultry, fish is a good choice for a animal protein source after birth.
-Rich in healthy oils and Omega 3 fatty acids, fish can improve your mood and help you have healthier sleep.
+Fish – lighter than poultry, fish is a good choice for an animal protein source after birth.
+Rich in healthy oils and Omega-3 fatty acids, fish can improve your mood and help you have healthier sleep.